Knowing (film): Critical reception

 Roger Ebert of the Chicago Sun-Times was enthusiastic, rating it four stars out of four and writing, "Knowing is among the best science-fiction films I've seen—frightening, suspenseful, intelligent and, when it needs to be, rather awesome."
 He continued, "With expert and confident storytelling, Proyas strings together events that keep tension at a high pitch all through the film.
 Even a few quiet, human moments have something coiling beneath.
 Pluck this movie, and it vibrates."
 Ebert later listed it as the sixth best film of 2009.

 Peter Bradshaw of The Guardian suggested Knowing was saved by its ending, concluding that "the film sticks to its apocalyptic guns with a spectacular and thoroughly unexpected finish."
 Philip French's review in The Observer suggested the premise was "intriguing B-feature apocalypse, determinism versus free will stuff" and that the ending has something for everyone: "A chosen few will apparently be swept away by angels to a better place.
 If you're a Christian fundamentalist who believes that Armageddon is nigh, you'll have a family hug and wake up to be greeted by St Peter at the Pearly Gates.
 On the other hand, Darwinists will be gratified to see Gaia and her stellar opposite numbers sock it to an unconcerned mankind."
 Richard von Busack of Metroactive derided the striking similarity between the film and the Arthur C. Clarke novel Childhood's End.

 Accolades

 The film was nominated at the 8th Visual Effects Society Awards in the category of "Best Single Visual Effect of the Year" for the plane crash sequence.

-Release

 Home media

 Knowing was released on DVD on July 7, 2009, opening in the United States at No. 1 for the week and selling 773,000 DVD units for US$12.5 million in revenue.
 In total, 1.4 million DVD units were sold in the United States for a US$21.1 million and US$25 million worldwide.
 From Blu-ray sales, the film also earned US$1.6 million in the United States and a total of US$2.6 million worldwide.
 The estimated gross for global domestic video sales is US$27.6 million.